HanielB/2023.2-fm/_lessons/dafny/dafny-invariants.md

 ## Programs as transition systems

-Dafny verifies programs via [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution).
-This way the contracts we write are guaranteed to hold for *any* input the program runs on, since verification was performed *forall* possible inputs.
+Dafny verifies programs by reasoning about them *symbolically*.
+This way the contracts we write are guaranteed to hold for *any* input the program runs on, since verification was performed for *all* possible inputs.

 An imperative program can be seen as a state machine, starting at an initial state and transitioning between states as commands are performed.
 Each state is